Hey Kids (Start Here)

 Then again, most of his San Francisco wandering had been at night, with sunglasses on, so he supposes this makes sense.

-He sits for a moment, staring at the Wall until the cab politely chimes, flashing his total on the screen in front him.
+He sits for a moment, staring at the Wall until the cab politely chimes, flashing the cost of the ride on the screen.
 Newt swipes his debit card, hoping for the best.
 It goes through with no problem, so, hey, at least he’s not living on credit and charity.
 Yet.

 “What’s my balance?”
 Newt asks the cab, without much hope of an answer, because, honestly, do cabs know these things?
 He’s not sure.
 He doesn’t usually talk to cabs as much as he’s talked to this one.
 But it knows his heart rate and his name, so.